HUWENBIN2024/Facial-Mask-Recognition/README.md

 # Facial Mask Recognition
+Background: Covid-19 is getting serious and wearing masks can be benificial to the public hygiene.
+As CCTV is used commonly today, we can apply a real-time detection method to a camera to recognize the mask wearing situation.

 We use object detection method to do mask recognition.
 It can distinguish 5 classes: 'no mask', 'improper', 'proper surgical', 'proper N95', 'proper cloth'.

 No mask: detect faces without a mask